fabianmax/car-classification/blog/Transfer Learning with ResNet.md

 show_batch_with_pred(ds_batch, predictions)
 ```

-The predictions will **not** match the plotted images, since `ds_batch` is a generator and the second call to it will yield the next batch in the dataset `ds`.
-Thus for the object name to be aligned with its functionality, we would have to rename `ds_batch` to `ds_get_batch`.
+The predictions will in general **not** match the plotted images, since `ds_batch` is a Dataset object and the second call to it will yield shuffled data if the original Dataset uses `shuffle`.
 A function to plot images annotated with the corresponding predictions could look as follows:

 ```python
 def show_batch_with_pred(model, ds, classes, rescale=True, size=(10, 10), title=None):